hjoliver/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

 .. ifnotslides::

-      In the previous examples we used a ``P1``:term:`recurrence` to make the workflow repeat at every integer cycle point.
+      In the previous examples we used a ``P1``:term:`recurrence` to make the workflow repeat at successive integer cycle points.
 Similarly ``P2`` means repeat every *other* cycle, and so on.
 To build more complex workflows we can use multiple recurrences:

       .. code-block:: cylc